paazmaya/WP-Member-Register/readme.txt

 2. This is the second screen shot

 == Changelog ==
+= 0.11.0
+* Released 25th April 2013
+* In case public registration is enabled, additional items are shown in the form and hooked in to the members register
+* Allow to delete users that do not have payments nor grades

 = 0.10.0 =
 * Released 14th August 2012
 * Show/hide columns